-These two versions often have the latest updates that are yet to be released to the public, so if this problem keeps appearing in Chrome, be sure to try the Beta version.
+These two versions often have the latest updates yet to be released to the public, so if this problem keeps appearing in Chrome, try the Beta version.

-Solution 8 – Reset Chrome
+10. Reset Chrome

 - Now click Restore settings to their original defaults.

-- Click Reset settings button to confirm.
+- Click the RESET SETTINGS button to confirm.

 After Chrome resets your settings to default, it will restart itself.
 Once the browser restarts, check if the issue is still there.

-Solution 9 – Check for startup applications
+12. Check for startup applications

 - Press Windows Key + R and enter msconfig.
-Press Enter or click OK.

 - Go to the Startup tab and click Open Task Manager.